Giuliani butt-dials NBC reporter, heard discussing need for cash and trashing Bidens

 The call came in at 11:07 p.m. and went to voicemail; the reporter was asleep.

-The next morning, a message exactly three minutes long was sitting in his voicemail.
-In the recording, the words tumbling out of Giuliani’s mouth were not directed at the reporter.
+The next morning, a message exactly three minutes long was sitting in the reporter's voicemail.
+In the recording, the words tumbling out of Giuliani's mouth were not directed at the reporter.
 He was speaking to someone else, someone in the same room.

 Download the NBC News app for breaking news and politics